Soil moisture: Water retention

 The above are average values for the soil textures.

 Water flow

-Water moves through soil due to the force of gravity, osmosis and capillarity.
-At zero to 33 kPa suction (field capacity), water is pushed through soil from the point of its application under the force of gravity and the pressure gradient created by differences in the pressure of water; this is called saturated flow.
+Water moves through soil due to the forces of gravity, osmosis and capillarity.
+At 0 to 33 kPa suction (field capacity), water is pushed through soil from the point of its application under the force of gravity and the pressure gradient created by differences in the pressure of water; this is called saturated flow.
 At higher suction, water movement is pulled by capillarity from wetter toward drier soil.
 This is caused by water's adhesion to soil solids, and is called unsaturated flow.

 Water infiltration and movement in soil are controlled by six factors: